 - Incorporation of LED Strip lighting to the edge of the table

-- Incorporation of LED Accent Strip lighting to recess above all tall cabinets
+- Integration of LED Accent Strip lighting to recess above all tall cabinets

-- Appliances positioned at practical height to suit users
+- Appliances positioned at a practical height to suit users

 - Gain more bench and storage space